This article was updated to reflect Global Robotics & Science Foundation's published Code of Conduct and Student-Centered Policy.

 Engineering Notebook Rubric

-This is the official rubric that will be used by judges to evaluate engineering notebooks at a competition.
+This is the official rubric that will be used by judges to evaluate Engineering Notebooks at a competition.

 Engineering Notebook Rubric – Letter Size